Introduction to vImage Programming Guide

 vImage, introduced in OS X v10.3, is a high-performance image processing framework.
 It includes high-level functions for image manipulation—convolutions, geometric transformations, histogram operations, morphological transformations, and alpha compositing—as well as utility functions for format conversions and other operations.
 You can call vImage functions from applications on the OS X, iOS, tvOS, and watchOS platforms.

 vImage optimizes image processing by using the CPU’s vector processor.
 If a vector processor is not available, vImage uses the next best available option.
 This framework allows you to reap the benefits of vector processors without the need to write vectorized code.

 To understand the information in this document, you should be familiar with Macintosh application development, the C programming language, and the basics of image representation and manipulation.

 The vImage framework isn't the only image processing API that OS X provides.
-Starting in OS X v10.5, you also have the option of using Core Image. vImage is the ideal choice if you need to process large quantities of high-resolution images for scientific and medical projects.
+Starting in OS X v10.5, you also have the option of using Core Image. vImage is the ideal choice if you need to process large quantities of high-resolution images.